-As you may know, House Bill 3613 passed into law and is effective September 1, 2013.
-This new law amends Section 32.015 of the Tax Code to allow a tax to be extinguished and canceled and removed from the title records of a manufactured home if the tax lien has been delinquent for more than four years and there has been no law suit filed to collect the taxes in question within the four year time period.
+On February 1, 2017, taxing entities were notified that Tex.
+Occ.
+Code 1201.219(g) and (h) allows tax liens to be removed from the title records of a manufactured home if it has been delinquent for more than four (4) years and there has been no lawsuit filed to collect the taxes in question within the four year time period.

-For more information regarding HB 3613 please feel free to contact Cindy Bocz the Tax Lien Manager at 512-475-2884.
+For more information please feel free to contact Cindy Bocz the Tax Lien Manager at 512-475-2884.

 - Manufactured Housing Division Information Bulletin (DOC)

 - MHD Governing Statute: Government Code, Chapter 2306, Subchapter AA (PDF)

 - What you need to know before you buy (PDF)

 - Flyer: Unlicensed Activity is a Crime (PDF)

 - Filing and Releasing Liens as a Central Tax Collector (PDF)